nre-learning/nrelabs-curriculum/lessons/git-version-control/stage5/guide.md

 The initial step of adding the `upstream` remote should only be done once, but the remaining commands can be done repeatedly whenever you need to get your pull request updated with the latest commits from the upstream repository's `master` branch.
 Doing so helps to ensure your pull request can eventually get merged without problems.

+**A final parting note** - while this chapter covered most of the technical steps required to contribute to a 3rd-party project, each project is different, and has different processes and cultures.
+You are likely to find that the real challenge isn't learning how Git works, but rather the culture and process **around** Git.
+For instance, some projects require a specific workflow, such as the creation of an Issue before a Pull Request.
+Some have a specific template you need to follow for either or both.
+A lot of projects have continuous integration in place that you'll need to learn about and satisfy before your contribution is accepted.
+In almost every case, learning these processes ends up being a lot more work than learning how to work with Git, so don't gloss over this.